Avdan-OS/Suggestions/.github/ISSUE_TEMPLATE/feature-request---avdanos.md

 **Add X to say yes**
-You have checked that this feature does not currently exist - [] You have checked that this feature is not currently in a open/closed issue on this repo- [] You have checked that this feature is not planned on the roadmap (https://github.com/orgs/Avdan-OS/projects/9) - []
+You have checked that this feature does not currently exist - [] You have checked that this feature is not currently in a open/closed issue on this repo - [] You have checked that this feature is not planned on the roadmap (https://github.com/orgs/Avdan-OS/projects/9) - []